tsengwoody/Access8Math/readme.md

 These rules are designed to enhance the reading experience of commonly used mathematical structures.
 The system analyzes the content according to the MathML structure and mathematical rules, so that the speech outputs and Braille outputs are more consistent with the mathematical meaning.
 For example, "x^2" will be read as "square of x" instead of "x super 2".

-Enable or disable this functionality by checking the "Analyze mathematical meaning of contents" checkbox in Settings > Reading.
+Enable or disable this functionality with the "Analyze mathematical meaning of contents" option in the Access8Math reading settings.
 Uncheck this option to view the original MathML structure.

 This option also changes the given additional information of the mathematical meaning when navigating between math segments in Interactive Mode.